axlan/robopenguins-blog/_posts/2020-08-22-internet-cutoff-switch.md

  * Already integrated with many API's
  * Support for user mods to add features without needing to modify core functionality.

-I had actually made a somewhat similar framework for my wreath project way back when INSERT LINK, but it isn't nearly as slick or well tested.
+I had actually made a somewhat similar framework for my wreath project way back when [Pixel Wreath]({% post_url 2017-07-04-wreath-pixel-display %}), but it isn't nearly as slick or well tested.
 I haven't found any other library that offers this great base out of the box.
 It would be possible to make a fork that strips out everything else, but until I hit a resource limit, there isn't much point.

 I was able to pretty quickly get a Python script that could control the PiHole, and after a bit of finagling I was able to get it working on the ESP8266 <https://github.com/axlan/ArduinoPiHole>.
 However, I was hitting some annoying issues.
 Parsing the data requested from the PiHole interface would fail fairly regularly.
 The page is 25kB so I needed to read it in line by line, so I'm not sure if I was hitting some sort of timeout.
 Alternatively, I'm not sure if spending so long handling a request was causing the ESP8266 issues.
 I ended up just pointing my script at a different page (of similar size) and had things just work.
 I still got hung up a bit needing to handle encoding characters, but eventually I got it working.
 Unfortunately, it's extremely fragile and the only somewhat robust part (the Json parsing) uses relatively large amount of memory.